Edtech

 The engineering team was small and the tech stack was monolithic.
 A custom LMS was technically possible but it would have consumed the timeline and the team.
 More importantly, it would have put the focus in the wrong place.
 The platform wasn't the product.
 The content was the product.
 The multimodal curriculum, the accessibility-first design, the programming that would actually change how educators teach literacy.
 That was where the differentiation lived.

-I drove the technology strategy, starting with a deliberate decision not to build the delivery mechanism.
-I was integral to the procurement process, pushing for two non-negotiable requirements: a white-label front end for branded time-to-market, and a headless architecture that preserved the path to full front-end ownership over time.
+I drove the strategy not to build the delivery platform.
+In procurement I pushed for two things: a white-label front end so we could ship branded fast, and a headless architecture so we could own the front end later.
 Speed now.
 Control later.

 Single sign-on integration was a requirement from the start.
 Educators already manage too many logins.
 The platform connected to Clever, ClassLink, Google Classroom, and existing Learning Ally accounts so entry stayed frictionless for educators and administrators.